 Austrians also adore their Christmas Cribs and most families have one in their home during advent, with Christkindl being the place to see the very best.
 The Christkindl region is known for its collection of mechanical nativity scenes and puppets and delicately carved wooden cribs.
 You can learn more about the history of this tradition at the local museum and see various working musical cribs in action.

 While here, don’t miss your chance to experience another Austrian advent tradition – to meet the Christkind.
 The Christkind (Christ Child) is the traditional gift bearer on Christmas Eve, and you can often meet the ‘real-life’ one at a Christmas market.

 Town of Ried im Innkreis

-As a preserved part of the song’s heritage, the newly renovated crib takes up the length of the room with an interactive light and sound display system so you can learn more about how it was built and what each part represents, from the three-wise men to a later-added typical wedding scene.
+As a preserved part of the song’s heritage, the newly renovated crib takes up the length of the room with interactive light and a sound display system so you can learn more about how it was built and what each part represents, from the three wise men to a later-added typical wedding scene.

-Also in Hochburg-Ach you can walk the Franz Xaver Gruber Peace Trail in the village, marked by a sculpture for every continent of the world.
-This was constructed not only to connect the village on a walking trail, but also to further promote the sense of unity and to discover the peace meaning of the song.
+Also in Hochburg-Ach, you can walk the Franz Xaver Gruber Peace Trail in the village marked by sculptures representing every continent.
+This was constructed not only to connect the village on a walking trail but also to promote a sense of unity and to discover the peaceful meaning of the song.

 The Story of Silent Night in Tirol